-The ultimate goal is to prevent hazing from happening in the first place!
-Through strong educational efforts, diligent policy reinforcement, and comprehensive and ongoing community efforts, we can accomplish that goal!
+The ultimate goal is to prevent hazing.
+Strong education efforts, diligent policy development and reinforcement, and comprehensive planning and ongoing community efforts can do just that.